University-of-Colorado-Sports-Science/running_speed_additional/t1p2-project-writeup.md

   Along this same vein, players who sustained a hamstring injury and those who did not did not have a statically significant difference in Kendall rank correlation coefficients.
 Put simply, this means that players who sustained a hamstring injury did not have a more detectable monotonic trend (positive or negative) than their uninjured counterparts.
 This means that simply looking at running imbalance trends were not indicative of whether or not a player would sustain an injury.
 This supports the idea from before where the actual values of running imbalance are not strongly associated with injury risk, it's the variability in running imbalance that is stronger associated.

 **Is running imbalance sensitive enough of a metric to use as a prognosis tool versus a rehab tool?**

+  Earlier analysis identified that variance in running imbalance across an athlete's career at CU Boulder tended to have the strongest relationship with HSI risk.
+For this reason, a model was built using variance in running imbalance from the date of the injury to the end of the prognosis time frame to predict whether or not the player returned to play within the predicted time frame.
+This model resulted in a statistically significant slope coefficient at the $\alpha$ = 0.01 significance level suggesting that there is a strong relationship between variance and the likelihood of the player returning within the predicted time frame.
+The value of the slope coefficient was -0.04135 which in the context of the model suggested that lower variance was associated with a higher likelihood of returning to play within the prognosis time frame.
+When this model was cross validated though, it had a classification error rate of 0.4 meaning that it may not be strong enough to make accurate definitive decisions about whether or not a player would return on time or not.

+  To see the relationship that variance in running imbalance had with return to play times, a bootstrap was performed to estimate the mean variance in running imbalance for the two groups (returned to play within the predicted time frame or not).
+This bootstrap revealed that players who did not return within the prognosis time frame had a higher average variance in running imbalance by 1.2 which is statistically significant at the $\alpha$ = 0.01 significance level.
+With there being a strong distinction between the two groups, but not enough sensitivity to make consistently accurate predictions, we suggest that variance in running imbalance throughout the recovery period could be used to supplement prognosis estimates made with rehab tools.

 ### Final Results